 An abnormal increase in eosinophils, called eosinophilia, can result from an acquired genetic defect in the cells that make eosinophils (bone marrow precursor cells), or it can occur as an inappropriate response by the body to immune cells called T lymphocytes (T-cells).
 Eosinophilia also can occur in conjunction with myeloproliferative neoplasms and lymphoproliferative disorders.

 What Is Hypereosinophilic Syndrome?

-Conditions belonging to the group of disorders known as hypereosinophilic syndrome (HES) develop when the body consistently and inappropriately produces a high number of eosinophils with no apparent underlying allergic or drug reaction or other trigger.
-While it can affect anyone, HES is more common in men over 50.
+Conditions in the group of disorders known as hypereosinophilic syndrome (HES) develop when the body consistently and inappropriately produces a high number of eosinophils with no apparent underlying allergic or drug reaction or other trigger.
+Though it can affect anyone, HES is more common in men over 50.

 A needless surplus of eosinophils can infiltrate and affect any organ in the body, especially the gastrointestinal tract, skin, lungs, heart, and liver.

 Symptoms and Diagnosis of Eosinophilia & Hypereosinophilic Syndrome